rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

         DNS Domain: pu.pri
 ```

+:arrow_forward: To clear the DNS cache use `resolvectl flush-caches`

 ## Verify that the host can be found in DNS

 The `host` command with a domain name as the parameter will return DNS information about the domain name.